-Core Ingredients for Training the Whole Dance Artist: Creativity, Somatics, Identity
+Core Ingredients for Guiding the Whole Dance Artist: Creativity, Somatics, Identity

 Learning to dance through the lens of the three core ingredients: creativity, somatics, and identity, leads children to discover themselves as multi-dimensional beings.
 They gain knowledge and understanding of their inner kinesthesia, as well as grow both as artists and individuals.
 Dance lessons and units of study touch on all three elements, each one informing the other.
-Below, these ingredients are defined, highlighting all that they offer students.
+Below, these ingredients are defined, highlighting much of what they offer students.